FazlOmar9/MazeSolver/README.md

-# Maze Solver with A*
+# Warehouse Path Finder with A* for N jobs

-This project visualizes the A* pathfinding algorithm using a grid-based UI built with Tkinter.
+This project visualizes the A* pathfinding algorithm for finding paths for n jobs using a grid-based UI built with Tkinter.

 ## Requirements